-Distribution Fees: Distribution fees include distribution fees, service fees paid to the SPs and SDs based on a contractually fixed percentage of the wholesale acquisition cost ("WAC"), fees for data, and prompt payment discounts.
+Distribution Fees: Distribution fees include distribution service fees paid to the SPs and SDs based on a contractually fixed percentage of the wholesale acquisition cost ("WAC"), fees for data, and prompt payment discounts.
 Distribution fees are recorded as an offset to revenue based on contractual terms at the time revenue from the sale is recognized.

-Rebates: Rebates include mandated discounts under the Medicaid Drug Rebate Program and the Medicare Part D prescription drug benefit.
+Rebates: Allowances for rebates include mandated discounts under the Medicaid Drug Rebate Program and the Medicare Part D prescription drug benefit.
 Rebates are amounts owed after the final dispensing of the product to a benefit plan participant and are based upon contractual agreements with, or statutory requirements pertaining to, Medicaid and Medicare benefit providers.
 The allowance for rebates is based on statutory discount rates and expected utilization.
-The Company's expected utilization of rebates is based on data received from the SPs and SDs.
+The Company's estimates for expected utilization of rebates is based on historical data received from the SPs and SDs since product launch.
+Rebates are generally invoiced and paid in arrears so that the accrual balance consists of an estimate of the amount expected to be incurred for the current quarter's activity, plus an accrual balance for prior quarters' unpaid rebates.

-Chargebacks: Chargebacks are discounts that relate to contracts with government and other entities purchasing from the SDs at a discounted price.
+Chargebacks: Chargebacks are discounts and fees that relate to contracts with government and other entities purchasing from the SDs at a discounted price.
 The SDs charge back to the Company the difference between the price initially paid by the SDs and the discounted price paid to the SDs by these entities.
-The allowance for chargebacks is based on known SD sales to contracted entities.
+The Company also incurs group purchasing organization fees for transactions through certain purchasing organizations.
+The Company estimates sales with these entities and accrues for anticipated chargebacks and organization fees, based on the applicable contractual terms.

 Co-Payment Assistance: The Company offers co-payment assistance to commercially insured patients meeting certain eligibility requirements.
-Co-payment assistance is recorded at the time revenue from the sale is recognized based on actual program participation.
+Co-payment assistance is accrued for based on actual program participation and estimates of program redemption using data provided by third-party administrators.

-Product Returns: Consistent with industry practice, the Company offers the SPs and SDs limited product return rights for damages, shipment errors, and expiring product, provided it is within a specified period around the product expiration date as set forth in the applicable individual distribution agreement.
+Product Returns: Consistent with industry practice, the Company offers the SPs and SDs limited product return rights for damages, shipment errors, and expiring product; provided that the return is within a specified period around the product expiration date as set forth in the applicable individual distribution agreement.
 The Company does not allow product returns for product that has been dispensed to a patient.
 As the Company receives inventory reports from the SPs and SDs and has the ability to control the amount of product that is sold to the SPs and SDs, it is able to make a reasonable estimate of future potential product returns based on this on-hand channel inventory data and sell-through data obtained from the SPs and SDs.
-In arriving at its estimate, the Company also considers historical product returns, the underlying product demand, and industry data specific to the specialty pharmaceutical distribution industry.
+In arriving at its estimate for product returns, the Company also considers historical product returns, the underlying product demand, and industry data specific to the specialty pharmaceutical distribution industry.